viny182/KFloorP/README.md

 * Kindle Touch 2nd generation or newer.
     * Jailbroken device is preferred but not required, as you need this hack to prevent the native screensaver and to make the device go on full Kiosk Mode.
     * Kindle Jailbreak guides can be found in [here](https://www.mobileread.com/forums/showthread.php?t=346037)
+    * You might be able to disable the screensaver without jailbreak.
+Check it in [here](#disable-screensaver-without-jailbreak)
 * A WebServer.
 It runs in almost any basic webserver like httpd/Apache, etc..
 Here are some options:
     * **If you do not expose your HA to the Internet:** you can use HA to host the files, by coping them to your **/config/www** folder, and them acces it trough your internal HA URL /local path. (e.g http://192.168.182.10:200/local/kafloorp/index.html).
 Don't do this if your instance is exposed to Internet, as everyone will have access to your dashboard, with no authentication required.
     * **If you use Home Assistant OS:** Any of the **Apache2 Addons** from the excelent repository [hassio-addons](https://github.com/FaserF/hassio-addons) maintained by [FaserF](https://github.com/FaserF).